JEThornley/COMM420/content/session6/HFTreadings.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Readings and Videos"
+title = "Articles and Videos"
-subtitle = "Please review the following material"
+subtitle = "Please review the following material."

 [content]
   # Page type to display.
 E.g. project.